-Throughout the sedation process, Dr. Bean and our dental team will keep an eye on your child’s vital signs to make sure that everything is proceeding smoothly throughout their dental procedure.
+Throughout the sedation process, Dr. Bean and our Seattle dental team will keep an eye on your child’s vital signs to make sure that everything is proceeding smoothly throughout their dental procedure.

 In the extremely rare event that there is an issue, our team will be standing by to take the necessary action to protect your child.